gardener/landscaper/docs/usage/Blueprints.md

 These steps can consist of deploy items or other blueprints which are assembled using installation templates.

 A Blueprint is a filesystem that contains the blueprint definition at `/blueprint.yaml`.
-Other files can be optionally added.
+Other files can be added optionally.
 Every Blueprint must have a corresponding component descriptor that is used to reference tht blueprint and define the dependencies of the blueprint.
 ```
 my-blueprint